paulloy/Mourne-Book-Club/README.md

 ### Members page

-This allows a user to view the current club members, their names, the books they are reading, and s small gallery with photos from the club.
+This allows a user to view the current club members, their names, the books they are reading, and a small gallery with photos from the club.

 ### FAQ page

-The frequently asked questions page allows a new user to search for questions the club is frequently asked.
+The frequently asked questions page allows a new user to search for questions that the club is frequently asked.
 This allows the user to have their common questions quickly addressed without having to wait for a response after submitting a message on the contact form.